Home

 The church of St. Protus and St. Hyacinth was a favourites of the poet John Betjeman (1906 - 84), the poet laureate, who described it as 'dazzling and amazing'.

-The parish contains a Neolithic Stone Circle known as the Striple Stone.
+On Hawkstor Down there is a henge monument known as the Stripple stones.
 A short distance from Blisland on Pendrift Common, stands Jubilee Rock at 213m above sea level which provides excellent views over Bodmin Moor.

 The Camel Trail